Watts-Lab/deliberation-assets/projects/talk_lab/backchannel_manipulation/pilot_1/game/final/listener_pre_instructions.md

 You just heard three storytellers each tell their own stories.

-In the next stage, we'd like you to **retell the last story you heard** in as much detail as possible, as if you were sharing it with a friend.
+In the next stage, we'd like you to remember the story that you just finished listening to and **retell it in as much detail as possible**.

-You will be the only one in the call, but tell it as naturally as possible.
+You will be the only one in the call.

 ---